- $220/ha yield increase

 John Hill, Technical Sales Manager, BioAg said that “while the yield response was not statistically significant, it was great to see more grain grown

 “It is exciting to see the increase in nitrogen use efficiency from this trial and that this technology has the ability to span across a number of intensive irrigation cropping industries”, said Hill.

 The Rice Research Australia trial is not the first where BioAg programs have delivered reductions in inputs such as nitrogen.

 Trials conducted by AgriCenter International using BioAg’s liquid microbial fermented cultures on corn, cotton and soybean over two years averaged 22% yield increases.
 These results included replications using 15% less nitrogen than the standard district practice.

 A case study on a NZ Dairy monitor farm resulted in a 90% reduction over 3-years in applied nitrogen following the introduction of a BioAg program.

 How is this being achieved?

 “This is achieved through improving the soil health and by increasing the microbial population and diversity in the soil.
-This then allows the applied nutrients to become more plant available, and the excess to be stored in a plant available form”, said Barton.
+This then allows the applied nutrients to become more plant available, and the excess to be stored in a plant available form”.